edithnickerson/ionicbasics1/README.md

 # Hawaii Resort App

-What is nice about the Wilken book is that it is easy to follow.
+What is nice about the [Wilken Book](https://www.manning.com/books/ionic-in-action "Jeremy Wilken") is that it is easy to follow.

 Wilkien will walk us through the creation of an App for a ficticious Hawaii Resort.